katelynrae/Documentation/docs/technical-documentation/testing-strategy.md

     *   Build a list of “core outcomes” (such as the above) that can be implemented immediately.
 Base this off of the manual checklist.
 *   Write unit tests to document underlying infrastructure.
 These will be used to find bugs and ensure that utility functions work as expected.
 Core functionality such as saving and loading files is a good example requiring unit tests.
     *   When `saveProtocol()` is called, the protocol should write to the disk (or call APIs that do).
-    *   When a network is converted to xml, the generated data is as expected.
+    *   When a network is converted to XML, the generated data is as expected.
 *   Write unit and/or end to end tests to validate bug fixes.
 If you find yourself writing lots of log statements, this might be a good place to add a test.